ninevoltage/SimpleAlias/README.md

 /survival - Alias for /server survival.

-/practice - Alias for /server prac.
+/practice - Alias for /server practice.

 /boxpvp - Alias for /server boxpvp.